yumoL/walkingAMaze/documentation/User_guide.md

 - A short introduction will be shown
 <img src=https://github.com/yumoL/walkingAMaze/blob/master/documentation/pictures/intro.png>

-- Enter an available row number and column number and choose the way in which your graph will be generated
+- Enter an available row number and column number and choose the way in which your graph will be generated.
+Row number and column number should be odd numbers and between 51-1001.
+Enter "dfs" to use randomized DFS and "prim" to use randomized Prim to generate a graph.
 <img src="https://github.com/yumoL/walkingAMaze/blob/master/documentation/pictures/generate.png">

 - A new graph with defaulted entrance and exit will be generated.
 Entrance is on the top left corner and exit is on the bottom right corner of the graph.